 Current employees

-Non-SES employees who have been found to have breached the Code, and wish to challenge the determination of breach, the sanction imposed, or both, may lodge an application for review directly with the MPC under Division 5.3 of the PS Regulations.
+Non-SES employees who have been found to have breached the Code, and wish to challenge the determination of breach, the sanction imposed, or both, may lodge an application for review directly with the MPC under Division 3 of Part 4of the PS Regulations.
 However, a sanction of termination of employment is not reviewable under this framework.

 Other decisions relating to the misconduct process may also be reviewable, including, for example, a decision to suspend the employee from duties, or to assign them to different duties temporarily while misconduct action is underway.
 Unlike breach and sanction decisions, these decisions are reviewable in the first instance by the employee’s agency head.
 If the employee is not satisfied with the outcome of the review conducted by their agency head, they can seek secondary review by the MPC.